CelineHarakee/hajj-companion-ai/README.md

 ## Tools Used

 1. **Lovable**
   - **Description**: a platform used for building responsive web applications.
-It is used in this project to create the user interface of the **Hajj & Umrah AI Assistant**.
+It is used in this project to create the user interface of the **Hajj Companion AI**.
 The web interface is designed to be accessible on both mobile and desktop devices, ensuring a smooth user experience for pilgrims.
   - **Role**: Used to build the web-based chat interface where users interact with the AI assistant.
 The platform ensures an easy-to-use, scalable design.

 2. **Supabase**